How to Pack and Move in a Hurry: Last-Minute Moving Advice

 Instead of increasing your moving budget by buying supplies like bubble wrap, moving blankets, and stretch wrap for furniture, use household items to provide padding and protection.
 This will help protect your breakable items and consolidate your prep time if you’re packing in a hurry.
 Here are some awesome examples of repurposed packing supplies.

-- Suitcases - Pack clothes, electronics, books, or shoes safely inside your suitcases.
+- Suitcases: Pack clothes, electronics, books, or shoes safely inside your suitcases and backpacks.

 Sort, pack, clean, repeat